braveulysses/Example-Songs-API/README.md

 # Example-Songs-API

-A toy REST API for use with a tutorial, nothing to see here
+This is a toy REST API that can be used as an example for PingOne Authorize.

+Endpoints:

+* `/bands`
+* `/labels`
+* `/songs`

+Limitations:

+* Cannot add or modify data
+* Resource IDs are reset upon startup